|

 Work began in the fall of 1980 and

-complex Sam Bryen Memorial Fields, in memory of the man many call the Father
+complex Sam Bryen Fields, in honor of the man many call the Father

 Council sponsored the first Junefest, a community carnival to celebrate the grand opening of the

 new Brookline Memorial Park.
-The Junefests were held from 1982 to
+The Junefests celebrations were a big hit

 The Brookline Junefest in 1982 was